 NOTICE TO ANY PEACE OFFICER OF THE STATE OF TEXAS: YOU MAY USE REASONABLE EFFORTS TO ENFORCE THE TERMS OF CHILD CUSTODY SPECIFIED IN THIS ORDER.

-Based on this language, an officer may choose to tell the parties what to do and expect it done, such as telling one parent to let the other parent take the children according to the court-ordered visitation schedule.
+Based on this language, an officer may choose to tell the parties what to do and expect it to be done, such as telling one parent to let the other parent take the children according to the court-ordered visitation schedule.
 If a parent refuses to cooperate with law enforcement, there may be serious consequences.

 If law enforcement does get involved, they might ask to see a court order, so do have a certified copy of your court orders available.